ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/header.rst

 ~~~~~~~~~~~~~~

 This will search members by id, username, screen name, and email, respecting
 the current filters.
-This will render the :doc:`index`.
+This will render the :doc:`/cp/members/index`.